 Already knowing where the cave was, Vincent set off so he could be ready for them when they arrived, his long shoes leaving strange prints in the snow.
 As long as the soldiers did their job he could be in and out in under an hour.

 Reno wasn't the only one who snorted into his coffee (spiked with the strongest stuff in Tseng's liquor cabinet).
-It was everyone's lunch break, and a thrown together party to celebrate Tseng's promotion.
+It was everyone's lunch break, and someone had decided to throw together a party to celebrate Tseng's promotion.
 It was still surreal to Reno to be standing in an office environment like this.
 The outward face of the Turks demanded this kind of atmosphere, even if most of their work involved covert operations everywhere else.

-Reno escaped the impromptu party before Tseng could catch sight of him and corner him, slipping into Rude's cubical down the hall where the older Turk sat diligently typing away.
+Reno escaped the impromptu gathering before Tseng could catch sight of him and corner him, slipping into Rude's cubical down the hall where the older Turk sat diligently typing away.
+The cubicle almost looked empty from the sheer lack of decoration or personalization.
+Rude wasn't a man for outward expression, so his workspace was expectedly bare.

 Rude was perhaps the oddest match for Reno's partner, but they actually got along quite well.
 Patient, stoic, and soft-spoken, he was Reno's foil, in Tseng's words.
 To Reno's limited understanding of Wutain philosophy, Rude was the yin to his yang, whatever the hell that meant.
 There was a reason people slept through the mandatory Wutain culture class.
 Rude didn't judge, never got annoyed, and seemed to, in rare glimpses, actually enjoy the redhead's humor.
 The man also proved to be an excellent Turk; never questioning orders, highly efficient when it came to the job, and dangerous in combat.